MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Results

 \subsubsection{Routing Fidelity and System-Level Gains}

 Consistent with GR1 findings, routing accuracy in LIBERO strongly correlates with downstream task success.
 SmolLM2 achieves perfect classification performance (F1=1.0) in a zero-shot manner, enabling specialist experts to reliably outperform the jointly-tuned generalist.
-These results underscore that routing fidelity is the critical point for realizing the full potential of modular expert systems.
+This underscores that routing fidelity is the critical point for realizing the full potential of modular expert systems.